vat0599/Cricket-Game/README.md

 # Cricket-Game
-This is basic 20-20 cricket game using Turbo C++
+This game was entirely developed on C++.
+And hence the low graphics xD

 *Note: This code works only on Turbo C++ environment*
 ## Dependencies